 The basics of Jira

 Jira is the best-selling software development tool from Atlassian.
-Used by a lot of tech teams it offers project planning and -tracking features.
+Used by a lot of tech teams it offers project planning and issue tracking features.

 Designed for agile software development teams, Jira offers various dashboards and overviews for scrum and agile techniques.